-If you’re among millions of Americans with incontinence or ongoing pelvic pain, turn to UNM Health System’s board-certified urogynecologists and certified nurse midwives.
-Our team specializes in pelvic floor disorders – weakened muscles that sometimes result from childbirth, strenuous activity or disease.
+If you’re among millions of Americans with incontinence, prolapse or ongoing pelvic pain, turn to UNM Health System’s board-certified urogynecologists and certified nurse midwives in Albuquerque and Rio Rancho, NM.
+Our team specializes in the treatment of pelvic floor dysfunction – weakened muscles that sometimes result from childbirth, strenuous activity or disease.
 Trust us for care that can help you feel like yourself again.

-Find a diagnosis and treatment through UNM Health System for the full spectrum of pelvic floor conditions, including:
+Find a diagnosis and treatment at UNM Health System's hospitals and clinics for the full spectrum of pelvic floor conditions, including:

 - Emptying disorders – difficulty urinating or moving bowels.

 - Fistula – abnormal hole that leaks waste.